aaatipamula/Iroha/README.md

 - seasonal: sends the top seasonal anime for a given season and year.
 It defaults to the current season and year and 3 results displayed
 - info: sends the info for an anime specified with the MAL id.

+In the works:

+- Random messages to spice things up!

 # Deployment

 ## Docker